Atavic/lea/README.md

-# lea
+# LEA
-lea is a cute backdoor, it looks for available networks, including printers and all internet connected devices, enter it self to the registry under:"SOFTWARE\\Microsoft\\Windows\\CurrentVersion\\Run" as to run on system start-up, opens up port-8000 & listen for incoming command to execute as admin. lea is a google software and as such it has its own digital signiture, with sha-1 on RSA. lea passes the newest norton anti-virus scan, and doesn't ask for permission to open up ports and to register at the windows current config. download lea, she's the best!
+LEA is a 'cute' backdoor that looks for available networks, including printers and all internet connected devices, enters into the registry under: "SOFTWARE\\Microsoft\\Windows\\CurrentVersion\\Run" and runs on system start-up by opening port 8000 and then listens for incoming command to execute as admin.
+LEA is a google software and as such it has its own digital signature, with sha-1 on RSA: it passes the newest norton antivirus scan, and doesn't ask for permission to open up ports or register at the windows current config.

+...download LEA, she's the best!

 ..